Collaborative Partnerships

 The Constable Collaborative Partnership

-For the past three years, Highfields has been working strategically and collaboratively with Lawford C of E Primary and Dedham Primary School.
+For many years, Highfields has been working strategically and collaboratively with Lawford C of E Primary and Dedham Primary School.

-The Three Heads meet regularly to plan valuable training for Governors, Senior Managers, teachers and support staff.
+The three Heads and Deputies meet regularly to plan valuable training for Governors, Senior Managers, teachers and support staff.

 Each term teachers have opportunities to spend time in each other’s schools, observing and planning opportunities for sharing ideas and moderating samples of children’s work.

-This year, the Head teachers have begun to carry out peer mentoring in each other’s schools initially taking the form of joint lesson observations in order to verify judgements.
+This year, again, the Head teachers have carried out peer reviews in each other’s schools.

 We have found the partnership very helpful and supportive in moving the school’s development forward.
 Combining the expertise in each school is very powerful.